-In 2017, the 4th of July marked the 200th Anniversary of the “ground breaking” for the Erie Canal near Rome, NY.
-The official ground breaking for the Erie Canal commenced July 4th, 1817 two hundred years ago.
-It had been only 41 years since the Declaration of Independence and just 2 years after Buffalo village had been burned to the ground during the War of 1812.
+In 2017, the 4th of July marked the 200th Anniversary of “ground-breaking” for the Erie Canal near Rome, NY on July 4th, 1817.
+It had been only 41 years since the Declaration of Independence and just 3 years after Buffalo village was burned to the ground during the War of 1812.
 The great canal project reflected a daunting challenge and an enormous optimism which would be mightily rewarded as the country grew.

 The significance and impact of the canal on American history and culture cannot be overstated.
-When the Erie Canal finally opened just eight years later in 1825, the project was hailed as a marvel of modern engineering as it proceeded to dramatically shape what young America was to become.
-The Erie Canal broke through the Appalachian barrier to open up the American west to settlement and commerce, establishing New York City as the world’s commercial hub.
-Thus, the Canal effectively connected the seaboard states in a “Bond of Union” to the vast western territories which were, at that critical time, in serious danger of emerging as separate nation states.
-For Buffalonians, it was the Erie Canal, with its western terminus on Buffalo Creek, that literally created our metropolis, fueled its prosperity and spurred its growth into one of America great cities!
+When the Erie Canal finally opened just eight years later in 1825, the project was hailed as a marvel of modern engineering as it proceeded to dramatically shape what the young democracy in America was to become.
+The Erie Canal cut through the mountainous Appalachian barrier, opening up the vast American Midwest to settlement and commerce by a flood of emigrants, some newly arrived on the continent’s shores, some from the former English colonies along the eastern seaboard.
+As the eastern terminus of the canal, New York City was to become the hub of a commercial empire that rivaled Great Britain’s geo-political hub, London.
+Thus, the Canal effectively connected the seaboard states in a “Bond of Union” to territories west of the mountains which were, at that critical time, in serious danger of emerging as separate nation states.
+For Buffalonians, it was the Erie Canal, with its western terminus on Buffalo Creek that literally created our metropolis, fueled its prosperity, and spurred its growth into one of America’s great cities!

 And check out some recent press on our work to Build the Boat!

 Buffalo News: Building of packet boat replica on tap at new Canalside Longshed

 Buffalo News: Canalside projects emerging from Covid-19 delays

 Buffalo News: Construction of long-awaited Longshed underway at Canalside